 The following changes were approved.

-- The following standards of practice will be rescinded
+- The following standards of practice has been rescinded

 - Consultation and Transfer of Care Standard (CTCS)

 - When a Client Chooses Care Outside Midwifery Standards of Practice

 - The Midwifery Scope of Practice describes the legislative scope of practice and will replace the CTCS.